Some of the e-bike models we stock have a manufacturer-claimed range of up to 190km.

 Choosing the right motor is a matter of what suits your bike and what suits your riding style.
 Here are some factors for your consideration.

 A mid drive system has the advantage of driving through the bicycle gears.
-This allows for a greater torque and speed range.
-Great for people who want to ride as fast as possible or climb as steep as possible.
-Also it can fit to a wider range of bikes.
+This allows for a greater torque control and speed range.
+Great for people who want a bike that responds like a regular bike.
+The conversion kits can fit to a wider range of bikes.
 Think of it as the “manual” system.

 An e-bike is a bicycle with electric motor to help you along.
 You ride it much like you ride a normal bicycle, but with less effort.

 An e-bike motor works by automatically switching on the (quiet) motor when you pedal.
-There are two different types of motor: motors that are in the wheel hub, and motors that are in the crank.
+There are two different types of motor: motors that are in the crank and motors that are in your rear hub.
 Both types have their pros and cons - it all depends on the type of riding you're planning on doing.

 As a rule, crank motors provide a more authentic bicycle experience.
 This is because the motor senses how much power you are putting into the pedals (using a torque sensor), and responds proportionally (that is, the harder you pedal, the more the motor helps you).
 This makes you feel like you have extra strong legs!
 Crank motors tend to be more responsive than wheel hub motors, and allow the bicycle to roll more freely without the additional drag of a motor in the hub.
-We stock several e-bike models with crank motors made by Bosch and the German-produced Impulse.
-We also offer a crank motor kit: the Lekkie Summit.
+We stock several e-bike models with crank motors made by Bosch and Shimano.